Xafiq/VirtualBox_Kali/README.md

 sudo apt-get update -y && sudo apt-get full-upgrade -y && sudo apt autoremove -y
 ```

-The follow these steps, are some of the possibilities.
 ---

 ## Move to Downloads Folder